sergioadonis/products-catalog/README.md

-# restaurant-orders-db
+# Products Catalog backend service
-Project to define restaurant orders schemes database and models for data access
+Project to define products and business schemes database and models for data access

 ## Requirements
 Requirement list: